my-cumbria-logo, my-cumbria-logo Toggle navigation

 Check the job profile for your chosen career on Prospects to find out more about the skills, knowledge and experience you will need to succeed in your career.

-Complete a Skills Audit to see what skills you already have and what skills you are going to develop while at university for your chosen career.
+Complete a Skills Audit to see what skills you already have and what skills you are going to develop while at university for your chosen career or use skills assessment tool on My Career Enriched.

 Creating a Career Action Plan can help you plan how you will succeed – set yourself SMART Goals!